-Academic Accommodations Due to Temporary Impairment
+Academic Supports Due to Temporary Impairment

 Injuries to a hand or arm often require assistance with note-taking, test-taking, and typing.
 When this is the case, first meet with your professors to discuss how you might address these obstacles.
 Your professor may be able to share copies of notes, or you may have a friend in the class from which you can get notes.
 There may also already be a note-taker for one or more class, so be sure to discuss your note-support options with ADS.